Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Uniform consistency and convergence in distribution proof

 Another way to interpret the smoothness assumption for a tensor product RKHS follows from manipulation of the product kernel.
 For simplicity, consider the RKHS construction for $\theta_0^{ATE}$, take $k_{\mathcal{D}}$ to be the exponentiated quadratic kernel over $\mathcal{D}\subset\mathbb{R}$, and take $k_{\mathcal{X}}$ to be the exponentiated quadratic kernel over $\mathcal{X}\subset\mathbb{R}$.
 Define the vector of differences

 Then In summary, the product of exponentiated quadratic kernels over scalars is an exponentiated quadratic kernel over vectors.
 Therefore a tensor product of exponentiated quadratic RKHSs $\mathcal{H}_{\mathcal{D}}$ and $\mathcal{H}_{\mathcal{X}}$ begets an exponentiated quadratic RKHS $\mathcal{H}=\mathcal{H}_{\mathcal{D}} \otimes \mathcal{H}_{\mathcal{X}}$, for which the smoothness and spectral decay conditions admit their usual interpretation.
-The same is true anytime that products of kernels beget a recognizable kernel.
+The same is true anytime that a product of kernels begets a recognizable kernel.

-\subsubsection{Matching assumptions with previous work}
+\textbf{Matching assumptions with previous work}

 Finally, we relate our approximation assumptions with previous work.
 Specifically, we match symbols with \cite{fischer2017sobolev}.

 \begin{remark}[Matching assumptions] Recall our main approximation assumptions. \begin{enumerate} \item Source condition $c\in(1,2]$. \cite{fischer2017sobolev} refer to the source condition as SRC parametrized by $\beta$.
 Matching symbols, $c=\beta$.
 A larger value of $c$ is a stronger assumption. \item Effective dimension $b\geq 1$. \cite{fischer2017sobolev} refer to the effective dimension condition as EVD parametrized by $p$.
 Matching symbols, $b=1/p$.
 A larger value of $b$ is a stronger assumption. \item Embedding property $a\in(0,1]$. \cite{fischer2017sobolev} place an additional assumption EMB parametrized by $\alpha\in(0,1]$.
 In our setting of interest, $c\geq 1$ and the kernel is bounded.
 Together, these conditions imply $\alpha\leq 1$.
 Matching symbols, $a=\alpha$.
 A larger value of $a$ is a weaker assumption \end{enumerate} \end{remark}